Topological Materials Discovery from Crystal Symmetry: Conclusion and Future Directions

-Next, TQC was extended this past year to crystals with commensurate magnetism to construct the theory of magnetic TQC (MTQC)~\cite{MTQC}.
-The formulation of MTQC required the intermediate computation of the magnetic small coreps and EBRs, completing the century-old problem of enumerating irreducible coreps in solid-state group theory~\cite{sohncke1879book,fedorov1891symmetry,ShubnikovBook}.
-Through MTQC, the authors of~\cite{MTQC} additionally determined the complete SI groups and formulas of spinful band topology in all 1,651 magnetic and nonmagnetic SGs, subsuming an earlier calculation of the magnetic SI groups in~\cite{AshvinMagnetic}, and discovering several novel variants of magnetic HOTIs.
+Second, TQC was extended this past year to crystals with commensurate magnetism to construct the theory of magnetic TQC (MTQC)~\cite{MTQC}.
+The formulation of MTQC required the intermediate computation of the magnetic small coreps and elementary band coreps, completing the century-old problem of enumerating irreducible coreps in solid-state group theory~\cite{sohncke1879book,fedorov1891symmetry,ShubnikovBook}.
+Through MTQC, the complete SI groups and formulas of spinful band topology in all 1,651 magnetic and nonmagnetic SGs were determined~\cite{MTQC}, subsuming an earlier calculation of the magnetic SI groups~\cite{AshvinMagnetic}, and leading to the discovery of several novel variants of magnetic HOTIs.
 MTQC was most recently employed to perform a high-throughput search for magnetic topological materials~\cite{MTQCmaterials}, resulting in the identification of over 100 magnetic TIs, TCIs, and TSMs among the $\sim$500 magnetic materials on the~\webBCSshort~with experimentally measured magnetic SGs~\cite{BCSMag1,BCSMag2,BCSMag3,BCSMag4}.
 Structurally chiral magnetic TSM phases were also recently proposed in chiral crystals with commensurate magnetic ordering, including Mn$_3$IrSi [\icsdweb{151748}, SG 198 ($P2_{1}3$)]~\cite{MagneticNewFermion}.
-However, despite the results of~\cite{MTQC,AshvinMagnetic,MTQCmaterials,MagneticNewFermion}, and the recent experimental identification of novel magnetic TCIs~\cite{AxionExp1,AxionExp2,OtherAxion3,OtherAxion4,AxionZahid1} and TSMs~\cite{MagneticWeylZahid,MagneticWeylYulin,MagneticWeylHaim}, the number of materials whose commensurate magnetic structures have been measured through neutron diffraction and matched with magnetic SGs remains several orders of magnitude smaller than the analogous number of nonmagnetic materials with measured crystal structures and SGs (see Sec.~\ref{sec:materials}).
-It is our hope that the recent success of~\cite{MTQC,AshvinMagnetic,MTQCmaterials,AxionExp1,AxionExp2,OtherAxion3,OtherAxion4,AxionZahid1,MagneticWeylZahid,MagneticWeylYulin,MagneticWeylHaim,MagneticNewFermion} will encourage experimentalists and computational material scientists to analyze larger numbers of magnetic structures using the magnetic SG classification of magnetic crystalline solids~\cite{BigBook}.
-This would facilitate future theoretical and experimental investigations into materials with linked magnetic and topological order, both at the mean-field level of MTQC~\cite{MTQC}, and beyond.
+However, despite these results, and the recent experimental identification of novel magnetic TCIs~\cite{AxionExp1,AxionExp2,OtherAxion3,OtherAxion4,AxionZahid1} and TSMs~\cite{MagneticWeylZahid,MagneticWeylYulin,MagneticWeylHaim}, the number of materials whose commensurate magnetic structures have been measured through neutron diffraction and matched with magnetic SGs remains several orders of magnitude smaller than the number of nonmagnetic materials with measured crystal structures and SGs.
+It is our hope that the recent successes of MTQC and magnetic SIs will encourage experimentalists and computational material scientists to analyze larger numbers of magnetic structures using the magnetic SG classification of magnetic crystalline solids~\cite{BigBook}.
+This symmetry analysis would facilitate future theoretical and experimental investigations of materials with linked magnetic and topological order, both at the mean-field level of MTQC~\cite{MTQC} and beyond.